Mental Health Therapy

 UCS provides walk-in, on-demand mental health care assessments for anyone seeking help in the following locations:

 Our walk-in assessments are administered by a dedicated team of licensed mental health professionals, ensuring quick, proper treatment for walk-in patients.
-Mental health assessments can also be scheduled in our locations in Des Moines, Ankeny and Knoxville.
+Mental health assessments can also be scheduled in our locations in West Des Moines, Ankeny and Knoxville.

 Each patient has their individual needs and our team will help diagnose what options are best after the mental health assessment.